dominicgan/react-todos/README.md

 # A simple React/Express.js todo-list app

-As per project title, build a todo-list app with react.js using express.js to serve/update data
+Build a todo-list app with react.js using express.js to serve/update data.
+For learning stuff and messing around!

 ## Getting Started